Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: A Normal Form for Reactivity in

 where $C_X$ is some arbitrary fixed $\ITL$ formula which defines $X$ and $C_{X,k}$ and $C_{X,k}'$ are as above.
-Using this notation, the form (\ref{reactReg}) translates into the following defining equivalence for the considered $\omega$-regular $L$ by an $\ITLNL$ formula:
+Using this notation, (\ref{reactReg}) translates into the following defining equivalence for the considered regular $\omega$-language $L$ by an $\ITLNL$ formula: